 - It is used to treat a type of leukemia.

-- If your child has an allergy to mercaptopurine or any other part of this drug.
+- If you have an allergy to mercaptopurine or any other part of this drug.

-- If your child has taken this drug or a drug called thioguanine to treat cancer before and the cancer did not respond to it.
+- If you have taken this drug or a drug called thioguanine before and your cancer did not respond.

 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.

 - A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has happened with this drug.
 These cases have been deadly.
 Most of the time, these cases happened in teenagers or young adults.
 Most of these patients were using this drug to treat certain types of bowel problems like Crohn disease and ulcerative colitis.
 This drug is not approved for use to treat bowel problems like these.
 Tell the doctor if you have ever had any type of cancer.
 Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you are taking warfarin, talk with your doctor.
 You may need to have your blood work checked more closely while you are taking it with this drug.

 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - You may get sunburned more easily.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.